 Moo - shet

-Mouchette is also the title of a novel by Georges Bernanos, that was adapted for film by the director Robert Bresson.
-In Bresson’s film, the movements of human characters, however commonplace (the making of a pot of coffee, the snaring of a bird, the wind moving the tatty ribbons in a girl’s hair), are highlighted, almost fetishized, by the camera, as are the details and textures of the world around them and the objects of their lives
+Mouchette is a French diminutive meaning “little fly.”
+It is also the title of a novel by Georges Bernanos, that was adapted for film by the director Robert Bresson.
+In Bresson’s film, the movements of human characters, however commonplace (the making of a pot of coffee, the snaring of a bird, the wind moving the tatty ribbons in a girl’s hair), are highlighted, almost fetishized, by the camera, as are the details and textures of the world around them and the objects of their lives.

-This way of looking-hard-at-things has always been a part of my nature, and the suffering of poor Mouchette, considered alongside her endearing enthusiasm for life, says something about beauty and sentiment and mortality. . . at the very least these ideas hover around an explanation for why I like what I like, and for why I feel the old and storied jewels are the most beautiful— they hold within them the suffering and joy of those human animals, both kind and flawed, that have treasured them.
+This way of looking-hard-at-things has always been a part of my nature, and the suffering of poor Mouchette, considered alongside her endearing enthusiasm for life, says something about beauty and sentiment and mortality.
+At the very least these ideas hover around an explanation for why I like what I like, and for why I feel the old and storied jewels are the most beautiful— they hold within them the suffering and joy of those human animals, both kind and flawed, that have treasured them.